punkave/nansen/README.md

 A POST request made for each successful `Get`.
 Each POST can also be made with unique parameters avialble in the item.

-## Configuration Options
+## Request Configuration
 Each of the requests above can be configured with these options.
+The following options are executed sequentially for each request.

 #### `request`
 - `{}`